JHeirons/skycademy-guide/9-launch.md

 ![launching a balloon](9/launch.jpg)

-###Tracking The Flight

-You can track the flight in the following ways:

-TRACKER BOX - **link to tracker box article** will continue to decode flight data and provide you with accurate tracking.

-LAPTOP WITH A DATA ROAMING WIFI DONGLE - having roaming internet connectivity will enable you to log on to [HABHUB](https://tracker.habhub.org) and track your flight on a map overlay with a predicted landing point.
-The live predictions can change quite considerably during a flight, so you should only start to pay attention once the balloon has burst and is descending.

-ANDROID PHONE - **not sure what to put here James**

-HANDHELD RADIO RECEIVER - tuning the radio to the frequency your transmitter broadcasts over will allow you to hear a steady stream of bleeping that gets stronger as you get nearer the source. **what else to put here James?**

-###Chasing and Payload Recovery
+## Chasing and Payload Recovery

 It usually takes around 2-2.5 hours for a balloon to launch, reach maximum height, burst, descend slowly via parachute, and land.
 You therefore have a decent amount of time to track and retrieve your payload.
 It's worth reading the UKHAS guides to a [successful payload recovery](https://ukhas.org.uk/guides:chasing_your_flight) and ['What Not To Do'](https://ukhas.org.uk/guides:how_to_lose_your_flight) before you launch to make sure you stand the best chance of getting it back.

 ![balloon burst](9/balloonburst.png)

 While we can't tell you what to do in every eventuality, we thought it might be beneficial for you to read a couple of blog posts about recent chases we have done and what we encountered.
 - In this [first blog post](http://www.daveakerman.com/?p=1943), Dave Akerman's payload sets a new altitude record and lands in a field of sheep.
 - In this [second blog post](https://www.raspberrypi.org/blog/skycademy-2016/), the balloon bursts early and lands the payload in a military firing range!

 Good luck with your flight and let us know how it goes!